Directed Polymer Transfer Matrices as a Unified Generator of Distinct One-Point Fluctuation Laws: KPZ One-Point Subclasses from Product Matrix Elements

 with $x_0=N-1$ and the absorbing-wall condition in Eq.~\eqref{eq:absorbing_wall}.

-A convenient implementation keeps the wall site as an auxiliary absorbing state.
-The polymer is then allowed to enter $x=N$ from $x=N-1$, but it cannot return.
-At the level of each one-step transfer matrix $T(t^\prime)$, this corresponds to choosing the block acting on the last two sites $\{|N-1\rangle,|N\rangle\}$ to be triangular,
+For numerical convenience, we retain $x=N$ as an auxiliary absorbing state.
+The polymer may enter this state from $x=N-1$, but the zero upper-right matrix element prevents a transition back to $x=N-1$.
+Accordingly, the block of each one-step transfer matrix acting on $\{|N-1\rangle,|N\rangle\}$ is triangular:

-which permits transitions $N-1\to N$ while forbidding transitions $N\to N-1$.
-For the point-to-point matrix element $\langle x_0|W(t)|x_0\rangle$, this construction removes contributions from trajectories that ever reach the absorbing site and is therefore equivalent for the observable considered here.
+The lower-left element permits $N-1\to N$, while the vanishing upper-right element forbids $N\to N-1$.
+The diagonal element $M_N^{t'}$ only propagates weight that has already entered the absorbing state and cannot contribute to the return matrix element $\langle x_0|W_{\rm hs}(t)|x_0\rangle$.
+Consequently, every trajectory touching the wall is excluded from this point-to-point partition sum.

+For the bond-disorder transfer matrix and hard-wall boundary considered here, an equivalent half-space implementation is obtained by placing the auxiliary absorbing state at $x=N+1$.
+In this representation, the active $N\times N$ block is precisely the original matrix $T(t)$, and the half-space partition function is represented by the edge-to-edge element $\langle N|W(t)|N\rangle$.
+Any path entering the auxiliary state cannot return and therefore cannot contribute to this matrix element.
+This identification with the original matrix relies on the microscopic boundary rule of the present model; more general half-space disorder or boundary interactions may also modify the active edge weights.
+The absorbing wall considered here corresponds to the unbound hard-wall regime, for which GSE fluctuations are expected.

-The resulting free-energy statistics are shown in Fig.~\ref{fig:stats_half_space_pt_pt_matrix_elements}.
+The free-energy statistics obtained with the absorbing-state implementation are shown in Fig.~\ref{fig:stats_half_space_pt_pt_matrix_elements}.
 We find that the standardized free-energy distribution is well described by the Tracy--Widom GSE benchmark.
 This identification is further supported by the time evolution of the skewness and excess kurtosis, which move toward the corresponding TW-GSE values at late times.